ICC prosecutor seeks Gaddafi son's surrender

 Under such a deal, Saif al-Islam would be taken to The Hague where the ICC shares a detention unit with the U.N.
 Yugoslavia war crimes tribunal and the Special Court for Sierra Leone, where former Liberian president Charles Taylor is on trial.

-ICC spokesman Fadi El Abdallah on Friday declined to say where Saif al-Islam is hiding.
+ICC spokesman Fadi El Abdallah Friday declined to say where Saif al-Islam is hiding.

 "If we reach agreement, logistical measures for his transfer will be taken," Abdallah said, adding that this might take some time.
 "It is not possible to discuss logistics or make presumptions about what is needed at this stage.
 There are different scenarios depending on what country he is in."